humarec/humarec-viewer/README.md

 # humarec-viewer

-HumaReC is a Vital-DH@Vital-IT project.
+HumaReC is a project of DH+, SIB|Swiss Institute of Bioinformatics.

 The viewer is based on Edition Visualization Technology (EVT).
 Check: https://visualizationtechnology.wordpress.com